vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 2. An incoming order that would consume `best_bid` or `best_offer` gets executed (unless it will also trigger price monitoring auction at the same time), the trades are generated and only then the market goes into a liquidity auction (because there is a peg missing to deploy the liquidity provision volume). (<a name="0035-LIQM-002" href="#0035-LIQM-002">0035-LIQM-002</a>)

-3. A market which is in a enters a state requiring liquidity auction at the end of a block remains in open trading between entering that state and the end of the block.
+3. A market which enters a state requiring liquidity auction at the end of a block through increased open interest remains in open trading between entering that state and the end of the block. (<a name="0035-LIQM-003" href="#0035-LIQM-003">0035-LIQM-003</a>)

-4. A market which is in a state requiring liquidity auction at the end of a block moves into or stays in liquidity auction.
+4. A market which enters a state requiring liquidity auction at the end of a block through decreased total stake (e.g. through LP bankruptcy) remains in open trading between entering that state and the end of the block. (<a name="0035-LIQM-004" href="#0035-LIQM-004">0035-LIQM-004</a>)

-5. A market which enters a state requiring liquidity auction through increased open interest during a block but then leaves state again prior to block completion never enters liquidity auction.
+5. A market which enters a state requiring liquidity auction through increased open interest during a block but then leaves state again prior to block completion never enters liquidity auction. (<a name="0035-LIQM-005" href="#0035-LIQM-005">0035-LIQM-005</a>)

-6. A market in liquidity auction which leaves a state requiring liquidity auction through decreased open interest during a block but then enters state again prior to block completion never leaves liquidity auction.
+6. A market which enters a state requiring liquidity auction through reduced current stake (e.g. through LP bankruptcy) during a block but then leaves state again prior to block completion never enters liquidity auction. (<a name="0035-LIQM-006" href="#0035-LIQM-006">0035-LIQM-006</a>)

-7. A liquidity provider should be unable to remove their liquidity at and point in the block if this would move the market into an auction at the end of the block.
+7. A liquidity provider should still be unable to remove their liquidity within the block if this would bring the current stake below the target stake as of that transaction. (<a name="0035-LIQM-007" href="#0035-LIQM-007">0035-LIQM-007</a>)

+8. If the Max Open Interest field decreases for a created block to a level such that a liquidity auction which is active at the start of a block can now be exited the block stays in auction within the block but leaves at the end. (<a name="0035-LIQM-008" href="#0035-LIQM-008">0035-LIQM-008</a>)